jerabaul29/Compile_time_Cpp_UNIX_timestamp/Readme.md

 #Compilation Time

 This directory contains examples of how to obtain compilation time in UNIX integer format in a C++ program.
-Two methods are shown:
+Three methods are shown:

+- Using a compilation flag with g++, in the *C++_compile_flag* folder.
-- Using a compilation flag, in *CompilationTime_BuildFlag*
+- Using a compilation flag, in *CompilationTime_BuildFlag*, for the Platformio IDE (embedded / uC applications)
 - Using only macros of *__TIME__* and *__DATE__*, in *CompilationTime_PureMacro*.

 The examples for both methods are projects written using the Platformio IDE with Visual Studio Code.
 The source code is available in the *src* folder of each project.